CorgiCapyCode/PolicingEquityAnalysis/POLICING_REPORT_ANALYSIS.md

 Currently only five features have no missing data.
 The mode imputation would change the distributions for some features.
-The data imputation uses four different methods:
+The data imputation uses three different methods:

 SPI - Simple Probabilistic Imputer:
 - Imputing based on the probability distribution of unique values of one feature.